Towards optomechanical parametric instabilities prediction in ground-based gravitational wave detectors: Conclusion

 \section{Conclusion}

 In this letter, we have presented OPI gain simulations in the Advanced Virgo configuration of O3.
 Compared to previous work \cite{evans2010general}, we have used deeper physical modeling, including a very detailed description of mechanical modes and optical modes.
-In particular, arm-cavity mirrors mechanical modes frequencies and quality factors were evaluated by combining measurements with FEA, including most of the mirrors details.
-We also have studied different models and techniques to compute optical modes of arm-cavities.
-We have shown that up to order 4 (included), analytical formulas for Hermite-Gauss modes are sufficient to predict accurate OPI gains.
-However, if higher order optical modes are involved, mirrors finite size effects must be accounted for.
+The aim being that our model becomes predictive.
+The mechanical mode simulation includes all the mirrors details, and we implemented an original method to obtain precise quality factors value for all modes, by using the combination of FEA and ringdown measurement that are performed on a subset of modes.
+We have also provided a precise description of optical modes, by considering finite size effects.
+Our method provides directly accurate diffraction losses.
+Furthermore, we have shown that, counterintuitively, an optical loss increase can lead to a parametric gain increase.
+Our conclusion regarding optical modes is that up to order 4 (included), analytical formulas for Hermite-Gauss modes are sufficient to predict accurate OPI gains.
+However, if higher-order optical modes are involved, mirrors finite size effects must be accounted for.
 Finally, we have shown that the mirror deformation stemming from the laser absorption in mirror coatings plays an important role and must be included in the OPI simulation.
-These simulations pave the way towards precise optomechanical instability predictions for the next observing run (O4).
+These simulations pave the way towards precise optomechanical instability predictions for the current and next generations of gravitational-wave detectors.